-Vegetarians can low carb, too
+Vegetarians can be low carb too

 Get your greens

 Anthony Leone agrees on the benefits of green leafy vegetables.
 Leone was the founder and owner of the now-closed New York City-based low-carb eatery Energy Kitchen.
-“The best vegetables that are low-carb are the ones that are low on the glycemic index, such as spinach, broccoli, romaine lettuce, cucumbers with the skin on, etc," he says.
-“The vegetables you would want to stay away from are carrots, beets ...
+“The best vegetables that are low-carb are the ones that are low on the glycemic index, such as spinach, broccoli, romaine lettuce, cucumbers with the skin on, etc.,” he says.
+“The vegetables you would want to stay away from are carrots, beets … and potatoes.”

 Jason DeMoranville, author of The Core of a Balanced Diet, believes strongly in the benefits of soy.

-“As a staple food for vegetarians, you can’t beat soy as the number one vegetarian source for good digestible protein and low carbs every day,” he says.
+“As a staple food for vegetarians, you can’t beat soy as the No. 1 vegetarian source for good digestible protein and low carbs every day,” he says.